File Like Interface

 The attributes structure of an fli adapter.

-This structure contains members that can tune file-like interface (fli) adapter.
+This structure contains members that can tune the file-like interface (fli) adapter.

 -